tjuoz/terraform_labs/README.md

-# Terraform lab1 example
+# Terraform lab2 example

-This Terraform code creates resource group on Microsoft Azure.
+This Terraform code creates a VM on Microsoft Azure.

 ## Requirements